Shannon hydroelectric scheme: Electrifying Ireland

 In 1927, the Electricity Supply Board (ESB) was established and took control of the scheme and electricity supply and generation generally.
 McLaughlin became the managing director.

 The Shannon Scheme was officially opened at Parteen Weir on 22 July 1929.
 One of the largest engineering projects of its day, it served as a model for large-scale electrification projects worldwide.
 Operated by the ESB, it had an immediate impact on the social, economic and industrial development of Ireland.
-By 1935, it was producing 80 per cent of Ireland's electricity.
+By 1935, it was producing 80% of Ireland's electricity.
 It continues to supply this power in the 21st century although its contribution is only 2% as of 2017.
 At the time, it was the largest hydroelectric station in the world, though this was soon superseded by the Hoover Dam, which commenced construction in 1930.

 The London Financial Times was highly impressed with the result, commenting:

 They have thrown on their shoulders the not easy task of breaking what is in reality an enormous inferiority complex and the Shannon Scheme is one - and probably the most vital - of their methods of doing it.

 Within three years the demand for electricity in Ireland had expanded so much that stage 2 was initiated.
 Instead of the planned three extra penstocks, only one was used but it used a new 30 MW Kaplan turbine with seven blades which produces high efficiency on the relatively small head and therefore increased the capacity of the station to 75 MW by 1933.
 In 1937, the Poulaphouca Reservoir hydroelectric plant on the River Liffey in County Wicklow was constructed, adding another 35 MW.

 In 2002, on the 75th anniversary of the plant, its historic status was recognised by the Institute of Electrical and Electronics Engineers, in partnership with the American Society of Civil Engineers, who marked the facility as an Engineering Milestone of the 20th century.